cs2kitchen/CS2-Counter-Strafing-Utility/README.md

 A lot of errors and bugs were fixed using AI.
 (Example: What error is this -> Describe it-> What is the fix? -> Fix it! -> Does it break something else? -> Can it affect other logic?)
 One of the core bugs with +ctrl led to non detection of keys during press.
-It was way more complicated than you might hope
+It was way more complicated than you might hope.
-It is fixed
+It is fixed now.
-Even Chatgpt failed to fix the bug (Use of AI is smart when you know what you are doing to save time)
+Even ChatGpt failed to fix the bug (Use of AI is smart when you know what you are doing to save time)

 ## Game Logic